Azure-Samples/cosmos-db-nosql-nodejs-quickstart/readme.md

 # Quickstart: Azure Cosmos DB for NoSQL - Azure SDK for Node.js

-This is a simple Express web application to illustrate common basic usage of Azure Cosmos DB for NoSQL with the Azure SDK for Python.
+This is a simple Express web application to illustrate common basic usage of Azure Cosmos DB for NoSQL with the Azure SDK for Node.js.

 ## Prerequisites